Growing Shallots for natural flavours enhancement in your daily meals is a great idea.

 Shallots are grown in clumps and they are shallow-rooted.
 Sow them half an inch deep and 4 inch apart or 12 inches in row, points up to level with the ground surface.

 You may rely on the rich garden worm compost as your whole year round organic fertilizers: In this way, you serve nothing more than the natural rain water from the sky.
-You may leave the plant to extract their own fertilisers.
+You may leave the plant to extract their own fertilizers.

-You may harvest the leaves everyday throughout the growing season and harvest the complete bulbs when the bulbs are fully formed; or until the leaves are dry and yellowish.
+harvest the complete bulbs when the bulbs are fully formed; or until the

-Harvest on a dry day.
-Pull out the entire plant with the help from a digging tool and let them dry for a few days in a cool place.
+the entire plant with the help from a digging tool and let them dry for

-When dried, remove as much ground as possible, cut the leaves half an inch above the shallot bulbs and store in a dark cool and no moist place.
-They can last for a long time.
+and store in a dark cool and no moist place.
+They can last for a long

-Go to Organic Garden Home from Growing Shallots
+Back to Organic Garden Home from Growing Shallots